dantuohy/DanTuohy.EPiServer.Documentation/readme.md

 ## Setup

 * All Setup is managed in the administrator settings page
-* To allow people who are not administrators to edit custom documentation add them to the **DocumentationEditors** role
+* To allow people who are not administrators to edit custom documentation
+ * Create a role called **DocumentationEditors**
+ * Add any users to the role